ga528970/oop-with-animals/Lesson Plan.md

 ### Super Animals
 1. Imaging evolving animals to be capable of other things like being able to compete with each other and any other thing that implements `ICompetable`.
 Given two things that can compete with each other, what creative ways could you determine which one would win?
     1. Consider the circumstances like the current date and time.
-Some things may be stronger in the dark!
+Some animals may be stronger in the dark!
     1. Could you somehow rank the animals?
-Implement IComparable
+Implement an `IComparable` interface
 1. Optional: gamification
     1. Let the user select and configure two or more animals
     1. In a series of rounds, roll a dice and let the animals compete